-The proposed provision of 15% affordable housing under Clause 18 of the Housing SEPP will provide affordable housing for a minimum of 15 years, after which it may be sold as market housing.
+The proposed provision of 15% affordable housing under Clause 18 of the Housing SEPP will provide affordable housing for a minimum of 15 years managed by a Community Housing Provider, after which it may be sold as market housing.

-The provision of up to 15% affordable housing enables the development to seek a pro-rata bonus of an additional 30% building height and FSR.
+The provision of up to 15% affordable housing enables the development to seek a pro-rata bonus of an additional 30% building height and FSR as a State Significant Development.
 Consequently, it may be possible for the height of the proposed building to be increased from 20 storeys (75m) to 26 storeys (97.5m).
 The maximum FSR may increase from 4.5:1 to 5.85:1.